Curtiss JN Jenny: The "Inverted Jenny" stamp

-The "Inverted Jenny" (C-3a) is a 24-cent 1918 US Air Mail postage stamp printing error in which the blue central vignette of US Army Curtiss JN-4HM #38262, the nation's first mailplane, appeared as "inverted" on a single sheet of 100 stamps owing to an inadvertent error made by the operator of a hand-rolled spider press by printing the blue vignette impressions upside down after the red frames had previously been printed on the sheet.
-As the Jenny vignette was only inverted on one sheet, this stamp represents the rarest and most valuable known USPOD printing error of all time.
-A single example (sheet position 57) sold at auction in 2007 for $977,500.00.
-The stamp was reissued for a limited time as a $2 stamp in October 2013.
+The "Inverted Jenny" (C-3a) is a 24-cent 1918 US Air Mail postage stamp printing error in which the blue central vignette of US Army Curtiss JN-4HM #38262, the nation's first mailplane, appeared as "inverted" on a single sheet of 100 stamps.

 Notable appearances in media

 In 1921, Lee De Forest made a short film Flying Jenny Airplane in his Phonofilm sound-on-film process.
 The film depicted a JN-4 flying, and recorded the sound of the Jenny, as well.
 The short documentary was the first production of the De Forest Phonofilm company.